lucasnorruva/ENTv4/docs/funding-and-governance.md

 # EU Alignment, Funding Readiness, Monetization & Governance

-This document outlines the strategic positioning of the PassportFlow platform concerning EU directives, public funding opportunities, business models, and the governance framework designed to ensure trust and data integrity.
+This document outlines the strategic positioning of the Norruva platform concerning EU directives, public funding opportunities, business models, and the governance framework designed to ensure trust and data integrity.

 ## EU Alignment & Public Funding Readiness